Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_agents_relnotes.md

 Latest agent version: 2.0.23

-* Add here
+* None

 ### Amplify Apigee agents

-A new release (add version here) of the Amplify Apigee agent has been promoted.
-This release enables you to:
+Current release (0.0.4) of the Amplify Apigee agent is available on [Axway GitHub](https://github.com/Axway/agents-apigee) repository.

-* Add here

 Known limitations:

-* Add here
+* No traffic is reported as other agents to Amplify Analytics.
+A third-party library, such as Loggly, is required to do this.
+* The API Usage will appear with the proxy name, not with the product name, in Amplify Analytics.

 For more information, see the [Axway GitHub](https://github.com/Axway/agents-apigee) repository.